uavpal/disco-servo/README.md

 # disco-servo
-Parrot Disco servo software mod to allow the additional SBUS servo ports to be controlled by Skycontroller 2
+Parrot Disco servo software mod to allow the additional PWM servo ports on the CHUCK to be controlled by Skycontroller 2